phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 # Configuring Ecto repository stats

 This guide covers how to configure the LiveDashboard to show stats from your underlying database.
-At the moment, these stats can only be shown for Ecto repositories running on `Ecto.Adapters.Postgres` or `Ecto.Adapters.MyXQL`.
+These stats are shown for Ecto repositories running on `Ecto.Adapters.Postgres`, `Ecto.Adapters.MyXQL`, or `Ecto.Adapters.SQLite3`.
+You can also [override the info module](#overriding-the-info-module) used for a repository — for example, for a PostgreSQL-compatible database that needs different queries.

 ## Installing Ecto Stats